 Medicare Supplement insurance, also known as Medigap, covers a variety of out-of-pocket expenses (such as deductibles and copayments) that are not covered by Original Medicare, Part A and Part B. Medigap does not, however, help with the cost of medical services not covered by Original Medicare (e.g., long-term care, eye glasses, hearing aids).
 The type of Medicare Supplement plan determines which deductibles and copayments are covered and the amount of such coverage.

-There are 10 standardized Medicare Supplement plans available in 47 states of the United States (Massachusetts, Minnesota, and Wisconsin have their own versions of Medigap plans).
-Each of these plan types are designated with a letter (such as Plan F), and all plans of that letter offer the same benefits.
-For example, a Medicare Supplement Plan F enrollee in Florida has the same benefits as a Medicare Supplement Plan F enrollee in California.
+There are up to 10 standardized Medicare Supplement plans available in 47 states of the United States (Massachusetts, Minnesota, and Wisconsin have their own versions of Medigap plans).
+Each of these plan types are designated with a letter (such as Plan K), and all plans of that letter offer the same basic benefits.
+For example, a Medicare Supplement Plan K enrollee in Florida has the same basic benefits as a Medicare Supplement Plan K enrollee in California.
 But prices for the same plan may vary from one insurance company to another.

 During the Annual Election Period, you can switch Medicare plans or enroll in a new one.
-If you’re confused, I can help you get more comfortable with your options.
-Find out about my background below; you can access my profile by clicking on the “View profile” link below my photo.
-If you prefer, use the links below to schedule a phone appointment or have me email you information about plans that could work for you.
+If you prefer, use the links below to schedule a phone appointment or have us email you information about plans that could work for you.
 To take a look at the plans available in your area, click on the Compare Plans button.
-Or just pick up the phone and give us a call to get help from a licensed insurance agent.